XeroAPI/xero-ruby/docs/payroll_nz/PayrollNzApi.md

 xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
 opts = {
-  first_name: 'John', # String | Filter by first name
+  filter: 'firstName==John,lastName==Smith', # String | Filter by first name and/or lastname

-  last_name: 'Johnson', # String | Filter by last name

-  page: 56 # Integer | Page number which specifies the set of records to retrieve.
+  page: 5 # Integer | Page number which specifies the set of records to retrieve.
 By default the number of the records per set is 100.
 }

 begin